alwynvanwyk/army-of-agents/README.md

 Had to rush some minor changes today with Auggie but it's no use trying to "vibe" it.

 Reminder to myself to look at Lenny's again for insights, seeing as I am paying for the subscription.
 Auggie is more expensive these days at $200 for a number of credits, which is the most cost-effective subscription; credits include tool calls.
+Linear has partnered with OpenAI's Codex to make it really simple to hand off tasks to an agent; even the triaging can be done by Codex, apparently.